 Let us take an example.
 Say the device uses a GP2A chip placed close to the speaker facing the user (as shown in the adjoining pic).
 The normal light response of the GP2A is such that it triggers a proximity-detect interrupt at a distance of approximately 5cms in normal lighting.

-This means that when the user receives a call and brings the phone closer to his ear, the ambient-light around the light/proximity-sensor slowly drops down below the threshold & the sensor detects this and switches the state from FAR to NEAR.
+This means that when the user receives a call and brings the phone closer to his ear, the ambient-light around the light/proximity-sensor slowly drops down below the threshold.
+Also active IR beam being projected by the sensor, now reflects off the ear/cheek and is incident on the sensor.
+The sensor detects the intensity of reflected IR and switches the state from FAR to NEAR once it exceed a certain pre-defined threshold.
 This event can be detected by any android application which has registered a SensorEventListener.

 In most Android phones, the proximity sensor is implemented as a boolean-sensor.
 Its returns just two values "NEAR" & "FAR".
 Thresholding is done on the LUX value i.e. the LUX value of the light sensor is compared with a threshold.
 A LUX-value more than threshold means the proximity sensor returns "FAR".
 Anything less than the threshold value and the sensor returns "NEAR".
 The actual value of threshold is custom-defined depending on the sensor-chip in use and its light-response, coupled with the location & orientation of the chip on the smart-phone body.